dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.53/_index.md

 not sent.
 When enabled, a physician query will show a “Continue” button in place of “Send”.
 Clicking the ‘Continue’ button will refresh the query to open the physician response fields so that the query can then be closed.
-This is common for Epic EMR customers.
+This is common for Epic EHR customers.

 > [!note] Additional Configuration Required
 Please contact Support to enable this feature.